Décor for Indoor Fountains

 Neutral colors.Because you’re adding texture to the space with an indoor fountain or water wall, you can stick with fairly neutral colors.
 Colors like gray, stone, ivory and slate blue all work nicely with water walls.
 You can also reach for shades of blue, ranging from cobalt to baby blue.
 Blue is known for achieving a calming effect for people.
 Layering textures is important when you are sticking with a neutral color palette.
 Remember the key is to have your space read as organic and elegant – not boring and stiff.

-These are just some of the ways you can create décor that suits an indoor fountain or water wall.
-Remember that the style of décor you choose depends on the style of indoor fountain or water wall you have in the space.
+These are just some of the ways you can create décor that suits an indoor fountain.
+Remember that the style of décor you choose depends on the style of indoor fountain you have in the space.
 For those who choose a bubble wall with LED lights, an organic décor demeanor may be less relevant.
 In that case you can go with strong contrasting tones and modern furniture and finishing touches, such as abstract art and angular vases or lamps.